Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

     ```
     Be sure to replace `{id}` and `portal_ids` with your own values.

 1. You can publish an API product version by issuing a `POST` request to the [`/api-product-versions/`](/konnect/api/api-products/latest/#/API%20Product%20Versions/create-api-product-version) endpoint.
-Ensure you replace `{dd}` with the API product ID returned in the previous step.
+Ensure you replace `{id}` with the API product ID returned in the previous step.

     ```sh
     curl -X 'POST' \